-Registration for our next ‘End to End’ walks from Cape Jervis open at 7.00am on Monday, March 20th 2023.
+Bookings for the next ‘End to End’ walk from Cape Jervis open at 7.00am on Tuesday 11th March 2025

 Feedback sought on Heysen Trail South Coast Proposed Upgrade